Interim Final Rule: Federal Employees Health Benefits Program

 (1) Health benefits enrollment is terminated by the plan; and,

 (2) Registration to enroll in another plan is submitted within 31 days after termination of enrollment in the employee organization plan, the employee, annuitant, or former spouse may not change enrollment from self alone to self and family under this paragraph.

 * * * * *

 (k) Termination of plan in which enrolled.
 If a plan is discontinued in whole or part, each employee, annuitant, and former spouse whose enrollment is thereby terminated may enroll in another plan.
 If the discontinuance is at the end of a contract period which is immediately preceded by an open season, the time for enrollment is the open season.
 Otherwise, OPM will establish a time and effective date for enrollment.
-Persons whofail to change enrollment within the time set are considered to have cancelled the plan in which enrolled, except that if one option of a plan is discontinued, enrolled employees, annuitants, and former spouses who do not chance plans will be considered enrolled in the remaining option of the plan.
+Persons who fail to change enrollment within the time set are considered to have canceled the plan in which enrolled, except that if one option of a plan is discontinued, enrolled employees, annuitants, and former spouses who do not chance plans will be considered enrolled in the remaining option of the plan.

 * * * * *